johnzastrow/johnzastrow.github.io/_posts/2008-07-05-linuxcom-bugs-in-your-shell-script.md

  in the beginning of the script.

-The shell script will then output what it’s doing so you can watch.
+The shell script will then output what it's doing so you can watch.

 This can also be done via command line by doing